- Write string to file

 __file__+"/" to the relative path!

-The current working directory (or cwd) is the directory the user that first called the script was located.
+The current working directory (or cwd) is the directory the script was called from.

 import os os.getcwd()

-Note that this is not at all the same thing as the current working directory (seen above)
+This is not the current working directory (seen above)

 import os # __file__ points to the where the current file is located os.path.dirname(os.path.realpath(__file__))